Ryan Jeffers Player Props: Twins vs. Astros

 Ryan Jeffers At The Plate

-- Jeffers is hitting .227 with three doubles, a triple, two home runs and 10 walks.
+- Jeffers is hitting .254 with three doubles, a triple, three home runs and 10 walks.

-- In 42.3% of his games this year (11 of 26), Jeffers has picked up at least one hit, and in four of those games (15.4%) he recorded multiple hits.
+- In 44.4% of his games this year (12 of 27), Jeffers has picked up at least one hit, and in five of those games (18.5%) he recorded more than one.

-- Jeffers has driven in a run in four games this year (15.4%), including one multiple-RBI game.
+- Jeffers has driven in a run in five games this year (18.5%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.